KelechiOdom10/hackerhunt/README.md

 - Like and Unlike posts
 - Comment on posts
 - Logout functionality
+- View list of software engineering jobs available in the UK

 ## Technologies 🔧

 - Next.js(React)
 - TypeScript
 - GrahQL
+- TypeGraphQL
 - Apollo
 - Prisma
 - Chakra UI